Social Icons

 Directed by Rob Minkoff

-The Forbidden Kingdom was at the time the most anticipated martial arts action movie.
-We were all waiting to see Jackie Chan and Jet Li line up and make a movie together and go up against one another.
-When the movie came and they did, I for one was disappointed.
-The movie did not have a strong enough story and a fight scene of both did not meet the level known of both actors.
-Other fight scenes were much better and saved the movie from being a total waste.
+The Forbidden Kingdom was, at the time, one of the most anticipated martial arts action movies.
+We were all waiting to see Jackie Chan and Jet Li team up and face off against each other.
+But when the movie came out, I, for one, was disappointed.
+The movie didn’t have a strong enough story, and the fight scene with both of them didn’t meet the level we’ve come to expect from these two actors.
+Other fight scenes were much better, and they saved the movie from being a total waste.

-In the movie both were on the good side, but since they were meeting for the first time and did not know it, there was what I will call a scuffle.
-The movie had with it one of the laziest writing, and there were times I was confused on to which audience this movie was written for.
+In the movie, both Chan and Li are on the good side, but since they’re meeting for the first time and don’t realize it, there’s what I’ll call a scuffle.
+The movie also had some of the laziest writing, and there were times when I was confused about which audience this movie was meant for.

-The movie plot is more of a fantasy tale mixed with action.
-A young man named Jason who is a fan of martial arts movies goes to china town to buy some marital arts movies when he discovers a golden staff.
-The staff magically transport him (after some series of events) to ancient China where there is an ongoing battle between the Monkey King followers (good guys) and the Jade Warlord’s (bad guys).
+The plot is more of a fantasy tale mixed with action.
+A young man named Jason, who’s a fan of martial arts movies, goes to Chinatown to buy some films when he discovers a golden staff.
+The staff magically transports him (after a series of events) to ancient China, where there’s an ongoing battle between the Monkey King’s followers (the good guys) and the Jade Warlord’s army (the bad guys).

-Jason meets Lu Yan (Jackie Chan) who told him the history of the staff, of how the Warlord tricked the Monkey King by trapping him and trying to steal his staff.
-He then informs Jason and how come he is in possession of it (a whole the chosen one tale, these fantasy stories seem to always have).
+Jason meets Lu Yan (Jackie Chan), who tells him the history of the staff, how the Warlord tricked the Monkey King by trapping him and trying to steal his staff.
+He then explains how Jason came to be in possession of it (the whole chosen one tale these fantasy stories always seem to have).

-So Jason and Lu are joined by another two people a lady warrior seeking revenge on the Jade Warlord and a silent monk (Jet Li), all four embark on the adventure to free the Monkey King so he can stop the evil Jade Warlord.
+Jason and Lu are joined by two more characters: a lady warrior seeking revenge on the Jade Warlord and a silent monk (Jet Li).
+The four of them embark on an adventure to free the Monkey King so he can stop the evil Jade Warlord.

-The comedy did not bother to make sense and every time Jason (Michael Anagarani) was on the screen I kept having flashbacks of Karate Kid (1984).
-What made it worse is that, they made him a dumbass version of Daniel LaRusso.
+The comedy didn’t make much sense, and every time Jason (Michael Angarano) was on screen, I kept having flashbacks to Karate Kid (1984).
+What made it worse is that they turned him into a dumbed-down version of Daniel LaRusso.
 The movie also had an inconsistent pace.

-The movie was a moderate financial success, which I bet is one of the reasons we never saw the two pair up again.
-The movie also had mixed to positive reviews from critics.
+The film was a moderate financial success, which I bet is one of the reasons we never saw the two pair up again.
+It also received mixed to positive reviews from critics.

-I will not be seeing this movie again, twice is enough.
+I won’t be watching this movie again; twice was enough.

 0 comments: